-When companies charge different prices for the same product depending on the class of purchaser.
+Alternative One: When companies charge different prices for the same product depending on the class of purchaser.
 (WHO, WIPO, WTO, Promoting access to medical technologies and innovation: intersections between public health, intellectual property and trade, 2020).

 An agreement annexed to the World Trade Organization convention aimed at strengthening and harmonizing aspects of the protection of intellectual property at the global level.
 It includes trademarks and patents as well as other forms of intellectual property.
 (WHO Access to Medicines Glossary).

 A sign capable of distinguishing the goods or services of one enterprise from those of other enterprises.
 They are protected by intellectual property rights and are used to brand both original and generic products.
 (World Intellectual Property Organization, About IP, Trademarks).